crazywhalecc/static-php-cli/README-en.md

     camelCase and underscore formats should be followed, and mixing within the same module is prohibited.
 - When compiling external libraries and creating patches, compatibility with different operating systems should be considered.

+If you want to contribute document content, please go to [crazywhalecc/static-php-cli-docs](https://github.com/crazywhalecc/static-php-cli-docs).

 ## Sponsor this project

 You can sponsor my project on [this page](https://github.com/crazywhalecc/crazywhalecc/blob/master/FUNDING.md).